MarcNickl/x2/posts/a-website-how-to-for-broke-filmmakers.md

 <img src="/media/screenshot-2024-10-29-at-12.11.57.png" width=400 > <p><center>P﻿ushing code</center></p>

-O﻿nce the code has been Uploaded/Pushed to github its time to set up Netify.
-In the future when updating your website this is all you need to do.
-Netify will handle its self.
+Once the code has been uploaded (or “pushed”) to GitHub, it’s time to set up Netlify.
+In the future, updating your website is as simple as pushing new code to GitHub—Netlify will handle the rest automatically.

 # Step 3 - Netify